Books from Boisi Center Staff

 Boisi Center for Religion and American Public Life

-Books published by Boisi Center staff and fellows since the Boisi Center’s founding in 2000:
+Books published by present and former Boisi Center staff since the Boisi Center’s founding in 2000:

 Alan Wolfe.
 Political Evil: What It Is and How to Combat It.
 Knopf, 2011.